-- Notify your office as soon as possible when you suspect you have an infection or contagious disease; exhibit signs and symptoms of infection or contagious disease; or after a physician confirms you have an infection or contagious disease.
-Your manager will provide guidance on whether it is safe to work with clients. - Notify your office as soon as possible if you think you have been exposed to someone who is contagious.
-By the time signs and symptoms of some contagious diseases occur, others may have already been exposed. - Do not come to work sick (vomiting, diarrhea, fever, cough, unknown rash, blisters, open areas of the skin. itchy skin, drainage from your eyes, etc.) as you will put our clients at risk for infection.
+- Notify your office as soon as possible when you suspect you have an infection or contagious disease, exhibit signs and symptoms of infection or contagious disease, or after a physician confirms you have an infection or contagious disease.
+Your manager will provide guidance on whether it is safe to work with clients. - 2 Notify your office as soon as possible if you think you have been exposed to someone who is contagious.
+By the time signs and symptoms of some contagious diseases occur, exposure of that contagious disease may have already occurred to another person. - On not come to work sick as you will put our clients at risk for infection.
 Call your manager for guidance. - Sometimes you can work with the use of additional personal protective equipment (PPE) to keep our clients safe, but sometimes it is best for you not to work with clients.
-Never care for clients or prepare food when you have diarrhea.